varabyte/kobweb/README.md

 everything is set up correctly, you should see a message in the IDE debugger console
 like: `Connected to the target VM, address: 'localhost:5005', transport: 'socket'`

-If instead you see a red popup with a message like `Unable to open debugger port (localhost:5005): java.net.ConnectException "Connection refused"`, please double-check the values in your `conf.yaml` file, restart the server, and try again.
+If instead, you see a red popup with a message like `Unable to open debugger port (localhost:5005): java.net.ConnectException "Connection refused"`, please double-check the values in your `conf.yaml` file, restart the server, and try again.